qld-gov-au/swe/product-definition.md

 # 9	Metadata

-ueensland Government websites use metadata to:
+Queensland Government websites use metadata to:

 *	Improve search engine optimisation rankings
 *	Group and display similar content (i.e. adding a specific metadata tag to an event or news item can trigger the item to appear on content pages with the same tag)